omniti-labs/ansible-dk/README.md

 If you have something you wish to see added, but have no idea how to do that in Omnibus, please open an issue at https://github.com/omniti-labs/ansible-dk/issues .

-If you have some experience doing Omnibus packaging, which is perhaps not for the faint of heart, or are simply exceptionally intrepid, have a read over the Omnibus instructions at https://github.com/chef/omnibus , then do the usual fork-PR workflow.
+If you have some experience doing Omnibus packaging, which is perhaps not for the faint of heart, or are simply exceptionally intrepid, have a read over the Omnibus instructions at https://github.com/chef/omnibus , then do the usual fork-PR workflow on this repo.

 ## Acknowledgements